-We incurred net losses of \$4,094,833 and \$3,703,558 for the year ended December 31, 2022 and 2021, respectively.
-We had negative cash flow from operating activities of \$3,662,568 and \$1,989,877 for the year ended December 31, 2022 and 2021, respectively, and had an accumulated deficit of \$18,508,684 as of December 31, 2022.
+We incurred net losses of \$5,627,591 and \$4,094,833 for the year ended December 31, 2023 and 2022, respectively.
+We had negative cash flow from operating activities of \$5,004,558 and \$3,662,568 for the year ended December 31, 2023 and 2022, respectively, and had an accumulated deficit of \$24,136,275 as of December 31, 2023.

 Results of operations may be adversely affected by various factors that could cause economic uncertainty and volatility in the financial markets, many of which are beyond our control.
-Our business could be impacted by, among other things, downturns in the financial markets or in economic conditions, inflation, increases in interest rates, the ongoing effects of the COVID-19 pandemic, including resurgences and the emergence of new variants, and geopolitical instability, such as the military conflict in the Ukraine.
+Our business could be impacted by, among other things, downturns in the financial markets or in economic conditions, inflation, increases in interest rates, and geopolitical instability, such as the military conflict in Ukraine and the Israel-Hamas war.
 We cannot at this time fully predict the likelihood of one or more of the above events, their duration or magnitude or the extent to which they may negatively impact our business.